rollno748/JMeter-OnFlyUpdater/README.md

 * Set a password for authentication (Default password will be Upd@t3M3)
 * Set the Port number on which the Spark Services to run (Optional, Defaults to 1304)
 * Set the URI path (Optional, Defaults to /on-fly)
+* Once the test started, the Spark server will start a REST server according to the config provided.
+The default will be http://127.0.0.1:1304/on-fly/
+* The Rest services supported are as follows. e.g; http://localhost:1304/on-fly/ping
+* The On-Fly Updated will have a credentials based control to REST services, it requires a header password to be send along with the REST services.

 ## Supported REST Services